nasa/earthdata-search/README.md

 ## Application Installation and Usage

 The Earthdata Search application uses Node v10.15.1 and Webpack 4.24.0 to generate static assets.
-The serverless application uses AWS Cloudfront, S3, and API Gateway to serve the application.
+The serverless application utilizes the following AWS services (important to note if deploying to an AWS environment):
+- S3
+  - We highly recommend using CloudFront in front of S3.
+- SQS
+- API Gateway
+- Lambda
+- Cloudwatch (Events)

 ### Prerequisites